top of page

 In summary the rule changes mean:

-1. That, if your club registered vehicle is fitted with seat belts then these seat belts must be worn at all times.
+1. That, if your conditional registered vehicle is fitted with seat belts then these seat belts must be worn at all times.

 2. If passengers in your club registered vehicle are under the age of 7 years, then they must be restrained by a correctly fitted, approved child restraint.